mdeweerd/zha-toolkit/README.md

 You can checkout `utils.py/extractParams` to look for ideas, and you can examine the other methods to see how you can use ZHA.

-This is a powerfull tool to develop your own custom tool, and propose it for inclusion in the zha-toolkit when it's ready and of potential use to others.
+This is a powerful tool to develop your own custom tool, and propose it for inclusion in the zha-toolkit when it's ready and of potential use to others.